Preserving Meat Tips on

 you handle your meat is just as important as how you prepare it and

 cook it.
-Read through our guide on how to properly store, freeze and
+Read our tips on how to properly store, freeze and

 * Remove meat from its plastic as soon as possible and store it in the